 The website for the magazine has been created in a fixed width format, this has been to allow for a range of devices, but mainly to have more control over image quality with the responsiveness of the site, this ensures the website looks it’s best on any device.
 Gather is image rich with a focus on beautiful photography so it was important for that to shine.
 A simple layout to house a complex site dealing with two different customer types; readers and advertisers.
 The site also contains a shopping cart feature for individual magazine sales and subscriptions, information on advertising, finding Gather Magazine, along with a selection of website content.
 Content and articles are made up of published articles (in the print edition) and online exclusive.

 Marketing for Gather Magazine was implemented in two main ways; the first was to readers, showing content style, gaining awareness and general branding.
 This was the focus for the first 3 months from launching the concept.
 In the last month before print, this was then shifted to marketing to advertisers.
 Now the launch issue has been released, there is a comprehensive marketing plan in place that is constantly being adjusted and refined to ensure authenticity and consistency – two key factors in any marketing campaign.
 Following that through to social, brand presence on social channels is as important as the printed magazine.
 We established a voice for the magazine in tone, as well as visually, all imagery posted to our feeds is original content which was an important standard to establish to differentiate from existing streams.

-Creative Concept, Design, Photography, Website
+Concept & Strategy, Design, Photography, Website